-CODEX | SPECULATIVE TRANSLATIONS IN BARK BEETLES
+CODEX | SPECULATIVE TRANSLATIONS OF BARK BEETLE Galleries

 Beetles are thought to have evolved around 327 million years, ( in comparison humans evolved 5-7 million years ago) .
-A modern rove beetle has been dated back originating all the way to the Cretaceous period ( 145-65 million years ago, dinosaur time! ).
+A modern rove beetle has been dated back originating all the way to the Cretaceous period ( 145-65 million years ago ).
 What kind of knowledge does a creature that has roamed this earth for so long possess?
 Could the answers lie in the patterns they create?

 Invasions are common in areas of significant rising temperatures due to climate change and in areas where the monoculture of trees are systematically planted.
 This creates an imbalance in the forest and leads to poor nutrition of the soil, dryness, instability and forest fires.
 The stress of the trees is what initially, and most commonly attracts the beetles.
 The tree emits a signal that the beetle can sense when it is in distress and from there the beetle attracts others to help them finish the job.
 As we blame beetles for the destruction of our forests it is important to remember our catalyzing role, “Beetles do not start the process of death, they finish it.“ - Anne Sverdrup-Thygeson